percygt/tmuxinoicer/README.md

 # tmuxinoicer

-A combination of `noice` things to have in a tmux session manager.
+A tmux session manager that brings together a collection of `noice` features to elevate your tmux experience.

 ![image](./tmuxinoicer.png)